Driving Directions to Disneyland Paris

 Quick guides to get your bearings from common start points:

-• From Calais — Take the A26 to Arras, then the A4 all the way down to Roissy.
+• From Calais — Take the A26 to Arras, then the A1 all the way down to Roissy.
 The A104 then takes you across to meet the A4, where you simply head North/East for Disneyland Paris.
-Alternative: the N330 from Senlis and A140 around Meaux, joining the A4 north of Disneyland.
+Alternative: the N330 from Senlis and A140 around Meaux, joining the A4 north of Disneyland but incurring a toll.

 • From Chares de Gaulle Airport — Take the A104 across to meet the A4, where you simply head east for Disneyland Paris.